Sorted by receipt

 Full systemization

-If you need multiple suppliers, QR tracking, or audit history, plan for a system from the start.
+If you need multiple lots, QR tracking, or audit history, plan for a system from the start.

 - Multiple suppliers